DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/tokens/authentication/mtls.md

 ```

 ### .NET client library
-When writing a client to connect to IdentityServer, the *SocketsHttpHandler* (or *HttpClientHandler* depending on you .NET version)
+When writing a client to connect to IdentityServer, the *SocketsHttpHandler* (or *HttpClientHandler* depending on your .NET version)
 class provides a convenient mechanism to add a client certificate to outgoing requests.

 Use such a handler with *HttpClient* to perform the client certificate authentication handshake at the TLS channel.